Manuel Mendive: Artistic style and themes

 Mendive's art is strongly influenced by the Santería religion.
 In fact, Santería permeates every form of his art from body painting to events performed in public spaces.
 In the 1960s and 1970s, his most significant works were created, and they depict a primitive display of Yoruba mythology with his use of raw materials that resemble altars.
 A prime example that his style is primitive and mythological is reflected in his art piece "Voodoo Altar" displayed at the Museo Nacional de Guanabacoa, in Cuba.
 Some of the materials Mendive's used to create "Voodoo Altar" include twigs, feathers, and hair.
 According to the Cuban art critique Gerardo Mosquera, his art does not contain ceremonial function, but possesses a sense of 'living mythological thought' and utilizes Afro-Cuban imagery to study the questions of contemporary life.

 His mythological and religious themes are evident in his 1967 painting "Oya", which is the Yoruba goddess of storms.
 Oya is associated with the passage from life into death and Mendive had a fascination with death during his 'dark period' in the late 1960s.
 An example of his primitive, Afro-Cuban imagery is seen in his 1976 painted wood carving, "Slave Ship", which epitomizes the onset of the struggles in modern-day life.
 His art is minimalistic, yet it is thought provoking.
 In the 1970s, he continued to promote Afro-Cuban culture through his colorful art by referencing the Middle Passage, colonialism, Cuban history, and Yoruba history.

 His art is a mixture of African and European styles.
 He uses this culmination of African and European techniques and traditions to showcase his Afro-Cuban style to the Western world.
 Mendive displays a narration in much of his art and performances.
 This is evident in his 1968 painting of Che Guevara, which offers a visual narrative to the Western world about Che Guevara's positive influence in Cuba.
 Gerardo Mosquera meditatively remarks on Mendive's art, "the black person tends to be integrated with few contradictions into a new entity: the Cuban nation."
 Mendive is successful at producing art that combines Afro-Cuban culture with international themes to make an ideological statement about social issues in Cuba.
 In addition, his art illustrates the influences that came from Africa and Europe in Cuba.

 From the mid-1960s to 2010, much of his work includes paintings and drawings that portray spirits and Orisha saints through the use of a wide array of colors and smooth, flowing shapes.
 The primary theme in his art is his recognition that African religion and African culture have shaped Cuban national identity and culture.
 Gerardo Mosquera praises him for his art because Mendive acknowledges the rich tapestry of African contributions to the Cuban culture.

-Mendive recently exhibited at the N'Namdi Center for Contemporary Art in Detroit.